gotson/NightMonkeys/README.md

 # NightMonkeys

 A collection of ImageIO plugins, adding support for newer image formats.
-NightMonkeys uses the newer Foreign Linker API available in JDK 22 to access native libraries.
+NightMonkeys uses the Foreign Linker API available since JDK 22 to access native libraries.

 ## How it works

 NightMonkeys plugins are released as multi-release JARs:

 - with Java < 22, a no-op version of the plugin will unregister itself on load, basically doing nothing
-- with Java 22, the plugin will be available
+- with Java 22+, the plugin will be available
-- the plugins are not compatible with other Java versions, as the Foreign Linker APIs are still changing

 This lets you add the dependencies in your project whatever the JDK used, and still enable the plugin at runtime if the necessary JDK is used.